Date of Award

 The diachronic and synchronic photospheric magnetic field maps are derived from magnetograms from the same source, namely the National Solar Observatory (NSO) Kitt Peak Vacuum Telescope (KPVT) and Vector Spectromagnetograph (VSM) magnetographs.
 The third method involves the use of observationally derived Helium and EUV coronal hole maps overlain on the above mentioned magnetic field maps to compute total open magnetic flux.
 The results of this work show that alternative approaches using observationally derived coronal holes to compute the open flux match well with what the model derives, especially near solar minimum.
 Both deviate from the spacecraft data especially near solar maximum.
 This suggests that the models are determining coronal hole boundaries well, but are unable to capture open flux resulting from the opening and closing of field lines during solar maximum.
 A primary suspicion also is that spacecraft instruments could be mistaking the field’s tangential component for the radial component due to oscillations in the field lines.
 Future research will work to filter out the field’s tangential component that could be causing inaccuracies in the observed radial field.

 Scholarly Commons Citation

 Wallace, Samantha J., "Comparing Different Methods for Estimating Total Open Heliospheric Magnetic Flux" (2015).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 286.